-This article appeared on The XV website over a month ago.
+This article appeared on The XV website.
 It’s about being a dad or a son in rugby union and lays out some crucial advice on parenting a sporty child.
 I am a dad and I know how hard it can be.
-None of the advice is from me by the way, just some of the best players in the game.

 “I would say being a dad is about your actions, not your words; what you do, not what you say.”